kareemob/Kareem-s-technical-assessment/README.md

   1. Selenium
   2. TestNg

-  **My Approach**
+## My Approach

-    -✅ The first step for me was understanding the requirments and do manual testing.
+- ✅ The first step for me was understanding the requirements and doing manual testing.

-    -✅ Plan the E2E testcases
+- ✅ Plan the E2E test cases.